neo-one-suite/neo-one/packages/neo-one-website/docs/0-installation/0-quick-start.md

 Note

+Deployment has not been thoroughly tested yet for N3.
+It _should_ work, but there may be bugs, so be aware and feel free to bring up issues and ask questions in our [Discord](https://discord.gg/S86PqDE) server.
 For more details on deployment specifics and migration files, check out the [Deployment](/docs/deployment) page.

 :::

 ### Get Test coins

-You can get test coins automatically from https://neowish.ngd.network/
+You can get test coins automatically from https://neowish.ngd.network/neo3/#/

-Limited to 1000 NEO and 1000 GAS per day.

 If you need more than that.
 You must apply through Neo website.
 Please follow the instructions here: https://docs.neo.org/docs/en-us/network/testnet.html#applying-for-test-coin-from-neo-website